Applying Least Privilege Policies Automatically Using CloudFormation

 The Credentials page opens.The Use a Role for Cross-Account Access tab displays and provides instructions how to use CloudFormation to create your role.

 Launch CloudFormation Stack link.

-The Create stack wizard opens in AWS.
+This action opens the Quick Create stack wizard in AWS.

-CloudFormation associates your stack with the template URL that contains all the necessary parameters and provisions.
+CloudFormation associates your stack with the template URL that contains all the necessary parameters and provisions: